JU-Computer-Club/JU-ForkMe/CONTRIBUTING.md

 Click on **Create Pull Request**
 <img style="float: right;" src="howto/pull-request.png" alt="submit pull request" />

-7. Star this repository! :star:

-8. Congratulations!
+7. Congratulations!
 Your pull request has been successfully created!

+8. Star this repository! :star:

-9. Email us at info@jucomputerclub.org to and wait till we review and merge your changes!
+9. Email us at *info@jucomputerclub.org* to and wait patiently till we review changes!

-10. You can follow our socials mentioned at the *Credits sections*.
+10. Till then, you can follow our socials mentioned at the *Credits sections*.
 (Optional)

+11. You will be notified if your pull request needs any revision or else it will be merged and you will see your profile card displayed.